Georgesatchy/manual/README.md

 ## Recompiling

-**Make sure to delete the testmodule.egg-info file before recompiling to avoid errors**
+**Make sure to delete the testmodule.egg-info file before recompiling to avoid